2015 New Taipei water park fire

 On 27 June 2015, a dust fire occurred at Formosa Fun Coast, a water park in Bali, New Taipei City, Taiwan.
-Staff of an outdoor "color powder party" sprayed clouds of corn starch towards the participants, which ignited.
+Staff of an outdoor "color powder party" sprayed participants with clouds of corn starch, which ignited.
 The fire lasted 40 seconds and burned 508 people, killing 15 and leaving 199 in critical condition.

-Initially, only patches of airborne corn starch caught fire and extinguished almost instantly, but the staff sprayed carbon-dioxide fire extinguishers towards the participants, which, compounded by the running of the participants, dispersed the airborne corn starch into multiple dust clouds, responsible for most of the burning.
-The dust fire was widely misreported to have been an explosion.
+Initially, only patches of airborne corn starch caught fire and were extinguished almost instantly, but due to the spraying of carbon-dioxide fire extinguishers by staff towards the participants, along with the running of the participants, the airborne corn starch dispersed into multiple dust clouds which was responsible for most of the burning.

 Background

+The Color Run is a paint race event that had been held in various countries since 2011.
+In August 2013, a similar event called "Color Me Rad 5K" was held in Taipei.

+During an interview for a news session, a physics teacher warned that the colored powder used in such events might cause a dust explosion if the material was combustible.

-The "Color Play Asia" party was inspired by the colored powder used in the Hindu religious festival "Holi", also called "festival of colors", which is celebrated in India, Nepal, and other countries with large Hindu populations.
-In August 2013, the first Taiwanese color party took place in Sizihwan, Kaohsiung City.
-It was organized by the same event company that organized "Color Play Asia".
+In September 2013, the first Taiwanese color party took place in Sizihwan, Kaohsiung City.
+It was organized by events company Color Play, this company later held the "Color Play Asia" party in 2015.

-That same year, a National Tsing Hua University expert warned that the colored powder used during the Color Play Asia parties might cause a dust explosion if the material was combustible.

 Event

 On 27 June 2015, the "Color Play Asia" party was held at the Formosa Fun Coast water park.
-Party-goers were singing and dancing on the stage, which holds up to 1,000.
-Other party-goers danced in a drained swimming pool nearby.
+Partygoers were singing and dancing on the stage, which holds up to 1,000.
+Other partygoers danced in a drained swimming pool nearby.

 The concert organizers deployed colored corn starch powder in the festivities.
 The method of powder application at the concert created "an extremely dense dust cloud over the stage and its immediate vicinity", people near the stage were standing "almost ankle-deep" in colored corn starch powder, and the powder was repeatedly suspended into the air using air blowers as well as compressed gas canisters.

 At about 20:30, a large deflagration occurred when a cloud of colored powder caught fire after being fired from the stage onto a crowd of 1,000 people during a concert.
+The powder caught fire due to heat from lights on the stage.
 Some of the crowd breathed in the powder, causing respiratory problems.
 As recorded in an amateur video by an audience member, a massive fireball suddenly engulfed the stage.
 The powder caught fire along the ground, resulting in burns mainly to victims' limbs and torsos.
 According to the authorities, the fire was quickly extinguished.
 The rescue included help from army vehicles and soldiers, along with medical services.
 Many people were taken to hospitals via taxis due to the lack of ambulances in the area.